 - You’re able to help and serve your audience better and ahead of time

-- You can expertly answer questions that are asked the most early which also saves YOU precious time from having to answer them yourself
+- You can expertly answer questions that are asked frequently which also saves YOU precious time from having to answer them yourself

-- It also helps visitors navigate through your site better is specific FAQs can lead them to other pages of your website
+- It also helps visitors navigate through your site better as specific FAQs can lead them to other pages of your website

 The quickest way to create one is to think of 3-5 questions that your audience may or are already asking you as it relates to your business.
 Write them out, answer them professionally, then list them on a new page on your website.
 You can either use text or toggle dropdowns to keep your FAQ page compact as it grows.
 And it will (and should!) grow.

 Got PDFs, workbooks, guides, lists, coupon codes, an online course, product, or service that you need to share more?
 Create one landing page design that can be used when needed.

 And there’s no need to reinvent the wheel when it comes to most landing page designs.
 Since they are meant to be short, sweet, and actionable, creating one once and reusing it is just fine!